Minusheet perfusion culture system: Modulation of oxygen content

 It has been shown that growing cells and tissues have very individual oxygen requirements.
-Due to this reason it is important that the content of oxygen can be adapted in individual perfusion culture experiments.
+Due to this reason, it is important that the content of oxygen can be adapted in individual perfusion culture experiments.
 The technical solution is a gas exchanger module containing a gas inlet and outlet (Fig. 6a).
 Further a spiral with a long thin-walled silicon tube for medium transport is mounted inside the module.
-Since the tube is highly gas-permeable, it guarantees optimal diffusion of gases between culture medium and internal atmosphere of the gas exchange module.
+Since the tube is highly gas-permeable, it guarantees optimal diffusion of gases between the culture medium and the internal atmosphere of the gas exchange module.
 In consequence, the desired gas atmosphere can be adjusted by a constant flow of a specific gas mixture through the module.
 This way the content of oxygen or any other gases can be modulated in the medium by diffusion.
-Applying this simple protocol it became possible to decrease the oxygen partial pressure within the transported medium during long term culture experiments under absolutely sterile conditions [7].
+Applying this simple protocol it became possible to decrease the oxygen partial pressure within the transported medium during long-term culture experiments under absolutely sterile conditions [7].